 Vivekananda said ‘try till you succeed’ adding to it I would say ‘Keep trying harder to keep your success intact.’

-Papa always told me beta in life, always aim to be a marathon runner and not a 100m sprinter.
-In the long run, it doesn’t matter as to who does it better with efforts put into the best of his abilities, as much as who does it persistently with an equal amount of efforts put in every time.
+Papa always told me beta in life, always aims to be a marathon runner and not a 100m sprinter.
+In the long run, it doesn’t matter as to who does it better with efforts put into the best of his abilities, as much as who does it persistently with an equal amount of effort put in every time.
 So a person with strong soft skills believes in the process, trusts life and keeps going at it again and again.

 Stop reading this blog, catch hold of any toddler and just observe.
 They are the best original softies ever with naturally evolved soft skills that could melt anyone’s heart.
 Haven’t there been numerous instances when you were in the worst of your moods and suddenly your cousin’s chhotu or the next-door toddler walks in and asks you for chocolate, and you end up giving him ten.